miladshiri/CheatSheet/README.md

 I/O operations such as reading from or writing to hard disk, rather than only processing operations.
 * Multithreading vs. Concurrency: Concurrency is a concept and multithreading is a way to achieve concurrency.
 * Multi-processing vs. Parallelism: Multi-processing can take place in both parallel and concurrent environments.
-* Parallel processing vs. Parallelism: Both can be happened only in a multi-core CPU.
+* Parallel processing vs. Parallelism vs. Multiprocessing: Both can be happened only in a multi-core CPU through multiprocessing.
 Parallelism is about doing several tasks in parallel in different cores while parallel processing can be about only one big processing task running on different cores at the same time.
 For instance, processing the frames of a video can be done separately in parallel in different cores.
+On the other hand, multiprocessing means that you create different processes for doing different tasks.
+Those processes can be in either different cores or a same core.
 * Synchronous vs. Asynchronous: In synchronous environment, all lines of the code is executed one by one in order, while Asynchronous environment, different pieces can be executed without order.
 * AsyncIO vs. Threading: In AsyncIO, you can control when the program switches to another task with using await keyword, while in threading the system control the switching between the tasks.
 In case of dealing with I/O operations, to put the task into the back until the result is ready, AsyncIO is a better solution.
 When the code is a combination of processing and I/O operations, it is better to use threading.

-* GIL??
+## Python
+* Global Interpreter Lock (GIL): GIL is a mechanism used in interpreter languages like Python to make sure that only one thread can execute at a time per process.
+Because if two threads try to access one variable at the same time, this causes deadlocks.
+The GIL is a single lock at the interpreter level that allows only one thread get access to the object/variable.
+* Memory management: Python uses reference counting for memory management.
+Python keeps track of the number of references that point to the object/variable.
+As soon as the counter reaches zero, the memory occupied by the object/variable is released.

 ## AWS